jwoehr/ublu/README.md

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.

-There is preliminary documentation in userdoc/ubluref.html ...
-That which the documentation lacks can generally be gleaned from the examples.
+The full reference is userdoc/ubluref.html

+The user's guide is a work in progress (just started it): userdoc/ubluguide.html

 Ublu is already a stable and useful tool which has seen much use in the real world.
+It is neither complete nor perfect, but what is in this world?

 We hope to make a formal release soon, but the system is fully useable as-is.

 Quick start instructions: